 Fortress-backed SPB Hospitality, a full-service dining restaurants operator, completed the merger with Krystal Restaurants, a fast food restaurant chain.
 Financial terms were not disclosed.

 “We continue to have enormous confidence in SPB Hospitality and the work the team is doing to build the most successful restaurant group in the industry.
 Krystal’s time-honored brand, and dynamic team, are significant additions to the SPB portfolio and a major step forward in achieving SPB’s vision,” Morgan McClure, SPB Hospitality President.

 Curium, HIG compete for $2bn Cardinal Health unit.
 (FS)

 Curium Pharma, a French maker of medical imaging supplies, and buyout firm HIG Capital are among suitors shortlisted in the bidding for Cardinal Health’s nuclear medicine business.

 Cardinal has invited the remaining bidders to submit final offers by mid-May.
-A deal could value the business at about $2bn or more, Bloomberg
+A deal could value the business at about $2bn or more, Bloomberg reported.

 VC Greycroft raises over $1bn across two funds.
 (FS)

 Greycroft, a seed-to-growth venture capital firm, has raised more than $1bn of capital commitments across two new flagship funds – Greycroft Partners VII and Greycroft Growth IV – which will look to invest in early and growth-stage enterprise and consumer businesses.

 The capital commitments, which bring the total raised by the company since inception to $3bn since the company’s inception, represent a significant increase from the firm's previous venture and growth funds.
 This demonstrates continued support from LPs for its model of investing in startups across the entire venture lifecycle from seed to exit.

 Carlyle adds independent director to board.
 (FS, People)